alexanderpalsson/katacoda-scenarios/qlik-corectl/step3.md

 <br>

-Run `corectl build`{{execute}} again!
+To update the corectl after editing the corectl.yml file, you need to either reload or re-build corectl with: `corectl build`{{execute}} or `corectl reload`{{execute}}

-Now you should have an app setup with a connection running against an engine!!
+Now you should have an app called my-app with a connection running against an engine!!
 <br>

 You can check your apps with: <br>